B4h3ru/PassBox/README.md

 PassBox is local storage password manager android app
-It used to store your password in your device built using java and SQLite database to store the password and other information.
+It used to store your password in your device and i built this app using java and SQLite database to store the password and other account information locally.

 Many people has password managing problem - i have this problem with me ,  n that's why to built this app Any one can use this app to manage owen password securly;